mdn/content/files/en-us/learn/forms/html_forms_in_legacy_browsers/index.md

 ---
 {{LearnSidebar}}

 All web developers learn very quickly (and sometimes painfully) that the Web is a very rough place for them.
 Our worst curse is legacy browsers.
-Okay, let's admit it, when we said "legacy browser" we all have in mind Safari or old versions of Internet Explorer, but they are far from the only ones.
+Okay, let's admit it, when we said "legacy browser" we all have in mind Safari and Internet Explorer, but they are far from the only ones.
 In the mobile world, when neither the browser nor the OS can be updated such as on older Android phones or iPhones, the stock browsers that don't update are also legacy browsers.

 Dealing with this wilderness is part of the job.
 Fortunately, there are a few tricks to know that can help you to solve most of the problems caused by legacy browsers.
-And HTML5 {{htmlelement('input')}} types don't fail when not supported: they fall back to `type=text`.
+If a browser doesn't support an HTML {{htmlelement('input')}} type, it doesn't fail: it just uses the default value of `type=text`.

 ## Learn about the issues